 Step 1.
 Install Duplicator on your WordPress site

-The first thing you’ll need to do is install Duplicator.
+The first thing you’ll need to do is install the Duplicator plugin.
 This is as simple as going to your dashboard and clicking Plugins/Add new.
 Then search “Duplicator” and it should be the first result (it has over 1+ million active installations).

 If you need more help installing Duplicator read our guide to installing WordPress plugins.